Negative-index metamaterial: Composite material

 Initially, these materials were only demonstrated at wavelengths longer than those in the visible spectrum.
 In addition, early NIMs were fabricated from opaque materials and usually made of non-magnetic constituents.
 As an illustration, however, if these materials are constructed at visible frequencies, and a flashlight is shone onto the resulting NIM slab, the material should focus the light at a point on the other side.
 This is not possible with a sheet of ordinary opaque material.
-In 2007, the NIST in collaboration with the Atwater Lab at Caltech created the first NIM active at optical frequencies.
+In 2005, the Purdue University team led by Vladimir M. Shalaev demonstrated the first negative-index material in the optical range.
+Later, the NIST in collaboration with the Atwater Lab at Caltech also demonstrated NIM active at optical frequencies.
 More recently (As of 2008), layered "fishnet" NIM materials made of silicon and silver wires have been integrated into optical fibers to create active optical elements.